 Most importantly for file-sharing, we test both upload and download times for files with each provider: both for cloud storage and for file-sharing in general, such speeds are integral when considering performance and everyday usage.

 As we've noted, security is paramount, and so we analyze the security on offer from each service, including what type of encryption they provide.
-Customer support is a significant element for any service, and so we test customer service response times and knowledge.
+Customer support is a significant element of any service, and so we test customer service response times and knowledge.

-Pricing and payment plans are studied, explored, and explained, so that you can be sure that you've seen every option available to you as an individual consumer or as a business.
+Pricing and payment plans are studied, explored, and explained so that you can be sure that you've seen every option available to you as an individual consumer or as a business.
 Additional tools and features unique to a certain provider, or that might provide added value, are tested too; and we endeavor to compare a service to competitors too, to give you as much information as required to make the right choice.

-Next steps with cloud storage
+Next steps with file sharing apps and cloud storage